kvasilopoulos/exuber/README.md

 ### Usage

-Testing explosive time series is based on two principles, estimating t-statistics and generating critical values.
+Testing explosive time series is based on two principles, estimating t-statistics and generating critical values..

 For the former we use the `radf()` which is able to